Gonville and Caius College, Cambridge: Old Courts

-On the re-foundation by Caius, the college was expanded and updated.
-In 1565, the building of Caius Court began, and Caius planted an avenue of trees in what is now known as Tree Court.
-He was also responsible for building the college's three gates, symbolising the path of academic life.
-On matriculation, graduates arrive at the Gate of Humility, near the Porters' Lodge in the centre of the campus, and then pass through the Gate of Honour to the neighbouring Senate House, where they receive their degrees.
-The Gate of Honour is only used for special occasions, including graduation.
-Students of Gonville and Caius commonly refer to the fourth gate in the college, between Tree Court and Gonville Court, which also gives access to some lavatories, as the Gate of Necessity.
+The buildings expert James D. Wenn has identified number of meanings in the gate of honour associated with the practice of medicine in classical antiquity, Plato and the geometry of the rhombic dodecahedron.The Gate of Honour is only used for special occasions, including graduation (Students of Gonville and Caius commonly refer to a fourth gate in the college, between Tree Court and Gonville Court, which also gives access to some lavatories, as the Gate of Necessity).

 The buildings of Gonville Court were given classical facades in the 1750s.
 The Old Library and Hall were designed by Anthony Salvin in 1854.
 On the wall of the Hall hangs a college flag, which in 1912 was flown at the South Pole by Cambridge's Edward Wilson during the Terra Nova Expedition of 1910–1913.
 Gonville Court, though remodelled in the 18th and 19th centuries, is the oldest part of the college.
-Newrt lecture rooms were designed by Alfred Waterhouse and completed by Rattee and Kett in 1884.
+New lecture rooms were designed by Alfred Waterhouse and completed by Rattee and Kett in 1884.

 West Road site

 Caius owns a substantial amount of land between West Road and Sidgwick Avenue.
-Set in landscaped gardens, the modern Harvey Court (named after William Harvey and designed by Leslie Martin) was built on West Road in 1961.
+Set in landscaped gardens, the modern Harvey Court (named after William Harvey and designed by Leslie Martin and Colin St John Wilson) was built on West Road in 1961.
 Adjacent to Harvey Court is the Stephen Hawking Building, which opened its doors to first-year undergraduates in October 2006.
-The Stephen Hawking Building provides suite accommodations for 75 students and eight fellows and conference facilities.
-It boasts some of the highest-standard student accommodation in Cambridge.
+The Stephen Hawking Building provides en-suite accommodation for 75 students and eight fellows as well as conference facilities.

 Additional buildings provide housing for older students, a day care, and various study and music rooms.
 The college also owns extensive gardens and the land on which the adjacent Squire Law Library has stood since 1995.